When you arrive in Canada, renting suitable housing will be a top priority, and knowing your rights as a renter will be helpful.

 Of particular help is a full listing of various forms that landlords and tenants use for things such as:

 - maintenance issues

-- subletting or assigning
+- subletting or assigning, or

-- or, giving a landlord notice that you as tenant are going to terminate the tenancy and vacate.
+- giving a landlord notice that you as tenant are going to terminate the tenancy and vacate.

-There are specific guidelines when it pertains to notices.
+There are specific guidelines when it comes to giving notice.
 For example, a tenant has to give their landlord formal written notice via a Form N9 of their intention to terminate a tenancy and vacate and this minimum notice period is 60 days in Ontario.
 It might seem confusing, so it may be helpful to spend some time to get familiar with the laws related to residential tenancy issues.
 When you know your rights as a renter, this will protect you from being taken advantage of by landlords.

 …spending a minimal amount of time will enable a newcomer to quickly familiarize oneself with the laws pertaining to residential tenancy issues.